Fanchengyan/FanInSAR/README.md

 The detailed documentation is available at: <https://faninsar.readthedocs.io/en/latest/>

+> :warning: **Note**
+>
+>FanInSAR is under active development and is currently in the alpha stage.
+Its API may change in the future until it reaches a stable version.

 ## Citation

 > Fan, C., & Liu, L. (2024).
 FanInSAR: A Fancy InSAR time series library, in a Pythonic, fast, and flexible way (0.0.1).
 Zenodo. https://doi.org/10.5281/zenodo.11398347